StevenTammen/bibledocs.org/content/questions-and-answers/reader-correspondence/on-the-possibility-of-multiple-rahabs/the-supposed-scandal-of-a-prostitute-in-the-line-of-christ.md

 <!-- --- -->

-### The women are not the only people in the genealogy in need of grace
+### The women are not the only people in the genealogy in need of grace {#the-women-are-not-the-only-people-in-the-genealogy-in-need-of-grace}

 Briefly, let us examine Judah and David.
 If the idea of a prostitute in the line of Christ makes you cluck your tongue and clutch your pearls, how about these men?
 The former unjustly shut-out his daughter-in-law whom he had a duty to protect, depriving her of a husband, children, and legitimacy.
 In their ancient culture, given the station of women, this was functionally equivalent to condemning her to a life of terrible hardship and shame.
 And of course David murdered the husband of the woman he desired, and then used his massive influence as king to coerce her will.